MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 **Step 5: Share the required AAD connection details with your users**

-Share the connection details, such as the values for Authority, Audience, with any users who need to authenticate with R Server either to make [API calls](api.md) directly or indirectly in R [using remoteLoginAAD() function in the `mrsdeploy` package](../operationalize/mrsdeploy-connection.md#aad-arguments).
+Share the connection details, such as the Authority and Audience, with any users who need to authenticate with R Server to make [API calls](api.md) directly or indirectly in R [using remoteLoginAAD() function in the `mrsdeploy` package](../operationalize/mrsdeploy-connection.md#aad-arguments).

 If you do not specify a username and password as arguments to the login call or R functions, you are prompted for your AAD username (<username>@<AAD-account-domain>) and password.